MusicalPatterns/musical-patterns/README.md

 # Musical Patterns - Lab

-A place to submodule all the musical patterns to develop on them all together.
+The actual final web app which gets deployed.

-Uses the `@musical-patterns/playroom` to let you hear them.
+It gathers all of the musical patterns and uses a `@musical-patterns/playroom` to let you hear & experiment with them.

-If you'd like to provide a whitelist of patterns to work with in the lab, you can do so in `src/selectedPatterns.ts`.
-This will override the pattern filter from the `@musical-patterns/registry` repo.